52 Best Pots and Planters for Every Style and Budget

 Best Rectangular Planters

 Rectangular planters are a must-have for anyone who craves privacy on their back deck or patio.
-Nestle a rectangular planter against your deck railing and fill with blooms and herbs of your choosing.
+Nestle a rectangular planter against your deck railing and fill it with blooms and herbs of your choosing.
 Because they are more broad than tall, this planter style provides maximum privacy from neighbors without obstructing views beyond the railing.
 Love the look but working with limited space?
 Achieve similar results with a deck railing planter or windowsill box.
 Fill the pint-sized alternatives with trailing greenery to create a blanket of foliage that blocks your deck from view.

 Best Urn Planters